micahThor/github.io-learning-journal-/index.md

-# Welcome to
-# Micah Thorstenson's Git Page!
+# Welcome to Micah Thorstenson's Git Page!

 ### About Me
+Hello everyone, my name is Micah.
+I grew up in central Florida, and like many of you veterans I have called many places home over the years (Mississippi, Texas, Arizona, Guam).

 I am a former avionics technician with ten years experience in military and commercial applications.
+In my former occupation I have served in the Air Force, completed contracts for the Army, and worked for Bombardier Aerospace.
+I hope to utilize the technical proficiences I utilized as an aircraft technician into my next endeavor!

+### On the Horizon
+Almost three years ago I set out for the great Pacific Northwest in search for my next career.
 Currently I am in the process of reinventing my skillset as a software developer in Amazon's SDE apprenticeship program.
+In preparation for this challenge I have graduated from North Seattle College with an Associates in Programming and Networking.

 ### What Growth Mindset Means to Me